Erasure Correction for Noisy Radio Networks: Techniques Overview and Our Formal Results

-We now provide our simulation results.
-We provide simulations in three settings of increasing difficulty.
-Throughout our results, we use the notion of a \textbf{virtual round} of node $v$, $t_v$, which measures how many rounds of $v$ has successfully simulated.
-All three simulations roughly work by having nodes first exchange their virtual rounds with their neighbors and then having nodes simulate the virtual round of their neighbor with the smallest virtual round.
+As earlier mentioned, we show how to simulate a faultless protocol $P$ in three noisy settings of increasing difficulty.
+Throughout our simulation results, we use the notion of a \textbf{virtual round} of node $v$, $t_v$, which tracks how many rounds of $P$ node $v$ has successfully simulated.
+We say that a node $v$ is \textbf{most delayed} in a set of nodes $U$ when $t_v \le \min_{w \in U} t_w$.
+All three simulations roughly work by having nodes first exchange their virtual rounds with their neighbors.
+Nodes then locally synchronize by simulating the virtual round of their most delayed neighbor.
 Our simulations differ in how each defines a virtual round and how each exchanges information regarding nodes' virtual rounds.

-As a warmup, we consider the setting where nodes have access to ``local progress detection''.
-Local progress detection gives nodes oracle access to the virtual rounds of their neighbors.
-We show the following theorem. \begin{restatable}{theorem}{cheatingSimulator} Let $P$ be a general protocol of length $T$ for the faultless radio network model.
-The described protocol $P'$ is of length $O(T \log \Delta + \log n + k)$ and successfully simulates $P$ in the noisy radio setting using local progress detection with probability at least $1 - \exp(-k)$, for any $k \ge 0$. \end{restatable}